shadown125/AkaLientesS-v2-official/README.md

 npm run watch
 ```

-For Production, you need to run the build script for styles:
+For Production, you need to run the build script for optimized styles:

 ```bash
 npm run style:build
 ```

-<h3 style="color:orange;">Note!!
-This Website is in build progress which does not reflect the final state.
-The current state of the Website is in Alpha (0.9.5v)</h3>

 ## Learn More